 From April 2017 we have a new meeting location at the Waterworks Centre, Lammas Road, London E10 7QB – we are NOT at Connaught Close but just around the corner.

-Please arrive from 9:30am onwards at the WaterWorks Centre Lammas Road, off Lea Bridge Road, Leyton, London E10 7QB, for a prompt 10am departure.
+Please arrive from 9:30am onwards at the reception of the WaterWorks Centre Lammas Road, off Lea Bridge Road, Leyton, London E10 7QB, for a prompt 10am departure.
 The meeting place is the former golf centre across from the former Greyhound Public House on Lea Bridge Road.

 Bus numbers 48, 55 and 56 run along the Lea Bridge Road, alight by the Riding Centre.
-There is inside cycle parking available at Connaught Close.
-If you are going to be late, or wish to join us on site at the start of the task, please email or text 07757 766950 before 9am on the task day, so we can provide enough tools.
+If you are going to be late, please email, before 9am, as our we are waiting for a new SIM card on 07757 766950 , please do not attempt to join us on site, so we can provide enough tools and gloves.
 Please provide a contact number so we can inform you if the task has to be changed at the last-minute.